-The truck driver was not lynched, as would have been the case because everybody knew that Spatako was destined for such an end.
-What was surprising was the way the fellow went round his brothers and sisters that were not in the village and got them to come to the village to learn of his passing.
+The truck driver was not lynched, as would have been the case, because everybody knew that Spatako was destined for such an end.
+What was surprising was how the fellow went round his brothers and sisters who were not in the village and got them to come to the village to learn of his passing.
 One dramatic case was when he visited his brother in Lagos days after his passing and asked his brother to help him deliver a message to their aged father.

-An annoyed older brother had arrived home, and testily gave the message but was consternated when the mother heard the message and promptly fainted.
-In the ensuing pandemonium, a bewildered brother was shown the grave of his brother and he sat on that grave for hours uncomprehending.
+An annoyed older brother had arrived home and testily gave the message but was consternated when the mother heard the message and promptly fainted.
+In the ensuing pandemonium, a bewildered brother was shown the grave of his brother, and he sat on that grave for hours uncomprehending.

-She remembered asking if that had been Spatako from Mae who had laughed that reincarnations followed certain processes and that the girl had reincarnated on a different thread configuration.
+She remembered asking if that had been Spatako from Mae, who had laughed that reincarnations followed certain processes and that the girl had reincarnated on a different thread configuration.

 She supposed Kunle would not have been her uncle Agbo returning then and shrugged.
-Sometimes she felt lonely just learning about some of the questions of life and existence ad feeling lost in a world of superstitions, myths and ignorance.
+Sometimes she felt lonely just learning about some of the questions of life and existence ad feeling lost in a world of superstitions, myths, and ignorance.

 Ife was so lost in thought that it took a while before she noticed the persistent knocking on the door and looked up startled into the puzzled eyes of Yomi, and she blinked.

-Ife smiled, “clever, but why are you staring at me and oh, have you been here long?”
+Ife smiled, “clever, but why are you staring at me, and oh, have you been here long?”

 “All of ten minutes Lady,” Yomi replied.
 “What held your attention so much so that you only nodded when I came in and stared unseeing?”